 Frequently Asked Question about Geriatric Massage

 Geriatric Massage is a gentle application of specialized massage techniques for the elderly population.
-Geriatric population requires special care when it comes to applying force on their soft tissue.
-Soft tissue includes muscles, joints, ligaments, fat, nerves, blood vessels, tendons etc. The practice of geriatric massage requires extensive evaluation of older person’s health condition, physical capability, and emotional state to provide an appropriate message.
+The elderly population of age 65 years, and older require special care when it comes to applying force on their soft tissue.
+Soft tissue includes muscles, joints, ligaments, fat, nerves, blood vessels, tendons, etc. The practice of geriatric massage requires an extensive evaluation of an older person’s health conditions, physical capability, and emotional state to provide an appropriate message.

 The therapist must consider a range of symptoms and signs like chronic pain, heart conditions, aging skin, bone density, spine alignment, sleeping pattern, to dietary problems -Diet can significantly affect the frailty of skin, energy, and mood significantly.

-Unlike another age group, there is a higher level care that is required from the massage therapist.
-Specific massage training and assessment is required to successfully perform geriatric massage.
+Unlike another age group, there is a higher level of care that is required from the massage therapist.
+Specific massage training and assessment are required to successfully perform the geriatric massage.